-Traffic isn’t enough.
+Campaign traffic isn’t enough.

 The team responsible for social media did their job beautifully, driving significant traffic to this interactive page.
 However, the page wasn’t optimized, and thus, it failed to convert.
 Every step of the journey has to be optimized to drive the results you need for marketing.
 Marketers have to align on the ultimate goals of the campaign to drive the results we expect—and need—for our business.

-Don’t be afraid to pivot.
+Don’t be afraid to pivot your campaign.

 There’s something beautiful about modern marketing: You can shift immediately.
 We tried testing different messaging on the call to action to drive more leads, and we were able to make up some of the lead-generation failures from the first day of the campaign.
 But, what if we had focused on a different call to action entirely?
 There are many ways to test and shift in digital marketing, and you need to build into your plans immediate analysis and time to pivot.
 It has been said that luck is the residue of design, and by dedicating more time to post-launch optimization, we may have been able to reach our lead goal expected by this particular campaign.

 There were many new components to this particular campaign, and we hadn’t tested many of them first on a smaller scale.
 We put all of our lead goal “eggs” in this untested basket, including a new web layout and a webinar series, which provided a less-than-seamless customer experience.